MatrixPortfolio/matrix-docs/src/docs/exchanges/quadrigacx/quadrigacx.md

 ---
-path: '/docs'
+path: '/quadrigacx'
-title: 'Create API Keys for Binance'
+title: 'Create API Keys for QuadrigaCX'
 ---

 1. Login to your Binance.com account, and go to your Account Settings Page on the top right: